Everest Base Camp Trek Return By Helicopter

 Flight Conditions during your journey

 Due to congestion at the Kathmandu airport, flights to the Everest Region now take off from Ramchhap airport.
-Ramchhap is situated a few hours' drive away from Kathmandu, necessitating a 2 am departure from Kathmandu in order to make it to Ramchhap for the early morning flights.
+Ramchhap is situated a few hours' drive away from Kathmandu, necessitating a 2 am departure from Kathmandu to make it to Ramchhap for the early morning flights.
 Day and evening flights are not available due to the strong mountain winds that prevail in the afternoons.

 It's important to note that flights are susceptible to delays or cancellations caused by adverse weather conditions.
 To account for this, we strongly advise incorporating a contingency plan of 2 to 3 extra nights.
 This means, if your planned flight from Lukla is scheduled for Sunday, it's not recommended to book your international flight for the following Monday.
 Opting for Wednesday or Thursday for your international flight is a safer option in this regard.